Geography at Cambridge

 All societies rely on relationships with each other and the physical environment.
 Increasingly these are fragile interdependences presenting intellectual and practical challenges.
 Our Geography course tackles these issues from a broad base, but also allows you to specialise.

 We have one of the UK’s largest geography libraries, containing around 20,000 books, journals and periodicals, and the Scott Polar Research Institute is an integral part of the Department.
 There are extensive computing resources, where you receive formal teaching in geographical information technology including geographical information systems and remote sensing, and the Department’s intranet provides further online resources.

 Fieldwork and travel

-Your Part II dissertation requires basic research in the summer vacation at the end of your second year.
+Your Part II dissertation requires basic research, usually carried out in the summer vacation at the end of your second year.
 Dissertation subjects and locations vary widely: some students travel abroad, others stay in the British Isles.